 For penetration testing the evaluators took all security functionalities into consideration.
 Intensive penetration testing was planned based on the analysis results and performed for the underlying mechanisms of security functionalities using bespoke equipment and expert know how.
 The penetration tests considered both the physical tampering of the TOE and attacks which do not modify the TOE physically.
 The penetration tests results confirm that the TOE is resistant to attackers with high attack potential in the intended environment for the TOE.

 8 Evaluated Configuration

 This certification covers the following configurations of the TOE:

-Smartcard IC M7794 A12.
+Smartcard IC M7794 A12 and G12

-Depending on the blocking configuration a M7794 product can have different user available memory sizes and can come with or without individual accessible cryptographic co-processors.
+Depending on the blocking configuration a M7794 product can have different user available configurations listed below: